t-yanick/oop/README.md

 🤝 Contributing
 Contributions, issues and feature requests are welcome!

-Feel free to check the issues page.
+Feel free to check the issues page https://github.com/t-yanick/oop/issues.

 # Show your support
 Give a ⭐️ if you like this project!